 One of those re-learning adjustments will be in personal habits.
 I am the OCD/OCPD person; everything has its place.
 Mom has multiple “junk” drawers as she calls them.
 Of course, I say this about myself of having everything in its place but, last year’s foreclosure threat brought about a depression so deep that I lost interest in all but the bare essentials.
 The homestead has been sadly neglected.
 The animals are hale and hearty but the grounds and the house itself are dusty, disorganized and I am scrambling to straighten it out, to get its appearance back as comfortable and cozy for Mom’s arrival.
 I am also struggling to make room for Mom’s things as she will be bringing some furnishings and special treasures of her own.

 However, probably the biggest challenge with having Mom as a roommate will be the constant “battle” to not be reduced to a child again; nearly impossible as I am her child even if I am close to 50 years old.
-She’s been having kittens over my becoming a full-time (online anyway) student again plus the homestead, freelancing, two businesses to grow (NAP and my holistic practice with Dr. Tobin, DC), 5 additional classes with the local library, volunteering in the Folk Group at church and at Old Sturbridge Village and working off-site at the dealership.
+She’s been having kittens over my becoming a full-time (online anyway) student again plus the homestead, freelancing, two businesses to grow (NAP and my holistic practice with Dr. Tobin, DC), 5 additional classes with the local library, volunteering in the Folk Group at church and at a local, living history museum and working off-site at the dealership.
 She wants me to slow down.
 I am trying to figure out if, once I complete the 5 additional classes, can I handle another degree program with Everglades University in receiving my ND (Naturopath Doctor)?
 I am currently enrolled in a Bachelor of Arts in Christian Studies with an Emphasis on Biblical Studies with Grand Canyon University.
 The work load has been a little overwhelming at times but I made a promise and I intend to honor it as well as I am able.

 This was the miracle that saved the homestead.
 I did what we all do in times of crisis–I wheeled and dealed with God.
 I wasn’t sure how I would pay for it, or find the time for the studies (He would have to take care of those details for me) but, if He would save the home from foreclosure and, most importantly, my animals from suddenly being homeless and the agony it would bring me from being parted from them, I would become the best minister that I could for Him.
 In November, I received Emergency Mortgage Assistance, full benefits at a time when this is becoming as rare as flying goats.
 Even the mediator at the courthouse said this was nothing short of a miracle.
 Granted, in 5 years, I will have to pay it back as it is a loan but I also intend to put this time to good use, to be more productive and grow my businesses, my writing career and the homestead so that Mom and I can live comfortably throughout the autumn and winter of our lives.
 I intend to live up to my part of the bargain with the Lord but, I confess, there have been plenty of weak moments when I am ready to walk away and quit.
 Last week saw one of the lowest points ever but, after turning the matter over to Him, my confidence was bolstered and I am happy and confident again.
 If I am going to be that minister, then I am going to have to learn discipline and better time management skills; GCU has certainly been helpful in these areas.
 One of our first lessons was in time management.
 This is one lesson that went straight to the heart and, by taking it step by step, I am finding ways to incorporate those time management lessons into my daily life as well as my college life.